harryplusplus/mikro-orm-pglite/README.md

 Configure the `driver` property of `MikroORM.init` parameters to `PGliteDriver`.

-The example below shows an easy way to initialize.
+The example below shows an easy initialization method.

 ```typescript
 import { MikroORM } from "@mikro-orm/core";